ghassenbenali96/DMSA-Net/README.md

 The model is trained on 568 actual 99m-Tc DMSA renal scintigraphy images from Salah Azaiez Institute (Tunisia), the largest dataset collected for this task so far.
 Due to patient privacy concerns, only a small number of samples is included in the dataset.
 To use your own dataset:
 - Place images in data/raw/ directory
 - Organize into appropriate class folders
-- Update paths in the Colab notebooks
+- Update paths in the notebooks

 ## 📊 Results